Give a child a starting chance!

 ZAR 250,000.00 -- Build a Classroom for Lonwabo Special Care Centre.

-Lonwabo Special Needs School near Cape Town serves a very large area.
-The principal’s dream is to see Lonwabo growing from a day-care into a special care school for children.
+Lonwabo Special Care Centre near Cape Town serves a very large area.
+The principal’s dream is to see Lonwabo growing from a day-care into a Special Care Centre for children.
 Because there is no school for children with special care here, they are transported to other areas.

 ZAR 5,180.00 ---- Professional Development Workshop